lovoski/Engine/README.md

 ## Road maps

+### High level goals

 - Implement a opengl pbr render system.
 - Manage the layout system and gui system
 - Create easy to use animation system
 - Implement a home made physics system

+### Detailed goals

+- [ ] Create the camera system to manage the movement of camera
+- [ ] Polish the component gui section, create editor for transform and camera component
+- [ ] Create a basic material editor, write some actual shader code
+- [ ] Integrate imgui gizmos library, make it easier to manipulate the scene
+- [ ] Create the animation system, write code to do the skinning and binding
+- [ ] Do the serilization to store the scene in some files

 ## ECS architecture